Chart Color Schemes

 Redwood Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, Redwood Park's population is approximately 17,348.
-This figure represents an increase of 1,072 people since the 2021 Census, which reported a population of 16,276.
-The growth was inferred from the estimated resident population of 16,848 in June 2024 and an additional 30 validated new addresses since the Census date.
-This results in a population density ratio of 1,226 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Redwood Park's growth rate of 6.6% since the census is within 0.6 percentage points of the SA3 area's growth rate of 7.2%, indicating competitive growth fundamentals.
-Natural growth contributed approximately 66.7% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Redwood Park's population is around 17,348 as of Feb 2026.
+This reflects an increase of 1,072 people (6.6%) since the 2021 Census, which reported a population of 16,276 people.
+The change is inferred from the estimated resident population of 16,848 from the ABS as of June 2024 and an additional 30 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,226 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Redwood Park's 6.6% growth since the census positions it within 0.6 percentage points of the SA3 area (7.2%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 66.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with Redwood Park expected to grow by 2,073 persons to reach approximately 19,421 by 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 9.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to grow by 2,073 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 9.1% in total over the 17 years.

 Frequently Asked Questions - Population